oneeve8/kobble-data/content/Tutorial2.md

 Next I’ll show you some Markdown syntax

+To create headings use the hashtag symbol

+The more hasht

 To create a hard break use return twice

 To create a soft break use at least two spaces after a line.

 To italicise use an asterisk before and after the word you want to italicise.

-To boldface your word use two asterisks before and after th
+To boldface your word use two asterisks before and after the word you want bolded.

 add an image or video to a Markdown file.